Rolan2772/reservation-ms/README.md

 # reservation-ms
-Basic architecture overview of microservices with Spring Cloud stack.
-Contains example of configuration and communication between reservation service and reservation client service including confg server, service registry, API gateweay, monitoring and tracing.
+Basic microservices architecture overview with Spring Cloud stack.
+Contains example of configuration and communication between reservation service and reservation client including confg server, service registry, API gateweay, monitoring and tracing.

 ### Used tools and technologies
 * Spring Boot - as services engine